interTwin-eu/dcnios/docpage/docs/Users.md

 #### Components Subsection

-The subsection `components`, inside Sources and Destinations, changes the configuration of a single Processor of Apache NiFi.
-It is necessary to know the name of the component.
-The subsection `components` can change the seconds between executions (ratio execution) and select which kind of node execution (PRIMARY or ALL).
+The components subsection changes the behavior of an inter-process.
+When you deploy an element, there are some processes running in the background.
+You can change the seconds between executions (execution ratio) and select which node will perform the execution (PRIMARY or ALL).
+However, it is necessary to know the name of the process.
+For example, the destination OSCAR has the component InvokeOSCAR, which sends an HTTP call.

 ```
 components:
-- name: GetFile
+- name: InvokeOSCAR
   seconds: 2
   node: (ALL | PRIMARY)
 ```